Znaczy/StarWars/README.md

 # StarWars

-Simple StarWars async Api with DAL, writen in Asp.Net Core 2.2 with Entity Framework 2.4 for training purposes.
+Simple StarWars async Api with DAL, writen in Asp.Net Core 2.2 with Entity Framework Core 2.4 for training purposes.

 To do: